 Thesis

-Although 58% of Americans in 2015 believed it was “essential” that the United States continues to be a world leader in space exploration, NASA’s annual budget has dropped by roughly 53% since the space race era of the 1960s.
-While the space race notably put the first humans in space and on the moon, historically, space exploration has also catalyzed various innovations like GPS, cameras, and improved weather tracking systems.
-Additionally, space has become increasingly critical for military applications, with most countries relying on space technology for communications, munition guidance, and reconnaissance.
+Although 58% of Americans believed it was essential that the United States continue to be a world leader in space exploration as of 2015, NASA’s annual budget has declined by over 50% since the space race era of the 1960s.
+In addition to sending the first humans to space and the moon, the space race and the decades of space exploration that followed have catalyzed innovations in GPS, cameras, and weather tracking systems that are considered critical technologies today.
+Space-based capabilities have also become increasingly critical for military applications, with most countries relying on space technology for communications, munition guidance, and reconnaissance.
+The reduction in NASA's budget, however, has led to a deceleration in space exploration and technology; The last time NASA built its own spacecraft to venture into space was in 2011.

-The reduction in NASA's budget led to a deceleration in space exploration and technology.
-The last time NASA built its own spacecraft to venture into space was in 2011.
-SpaceX was founded to address this gap by providing the space sector with more regular and cost-effective launches.
-Traditional rockets were destroyed after a single mission and required rebuilding after each flight, making launches both infrequent and costly.
-SpaceX approaches this problem with reusable rockets, such as the Falcon 9, enabling more frequent launches for various purposes like restocking the International Space Station (ISS) or launching Starlink satellites.
-In fact, the rapid increase in satellite fleets enabled by SpaceX has led to a new satellite renaissance.
+SpaceX was founded to address this slowdown by providing the space sector with more regular and cost-effective launches.
+Traditional rockets have been destroyed by completing a single mission and required rebuilding after each flight, making launches both infrequent and costly.
+SpaceX approaches this problem with reusable rockets, such as the Falcon 9, enabling more frequent launches to restock the International Space Station (ISS) or launch Starlink satellites.
+The rapid growth in satellite fleet counts enabled by SpaceX has led to a new satellite renaissance.

 Founding Story